How a Buying Committee is Formed

 It is probably no surprise that @Oracle, @Dell and @Coupa were mentioned by more than one IT Executive as having particularly strong influence in determining the outcome of some of these decisions.
 The C-level influence that surprised us most was that exerted by a small, and relatively unknown, vendor of backup solutions – @Cohesity.

 For the six cloud technology vendor names mentioned during these initial interviews, the evaluation processes, although conducted in different fashions, all originated from the C suite.
 In all examples, the C suite chartered both types of buying committees we are studying – Core Technology and Blended.
 The common thread across all companies was that an opportunity or a threat had become apparent to a member of the C suite (about 50% of the time it was the CEO).
 Examples include security related products and services, backup systems, database and marketing automation.
 The majority of examples that were cited happened to be in the area of either cybersecurity or data backup.
-The majority of those initiatives and committees were set in motion (meaning members were identified and tasks assigned) by the CIO.
+The majority of those initiatives and committees were set in motion (meaning members were identified and tasks assigned) by the CIO after thoroughly reviewing the sales and marketing strategy.

 As we continue this research, I will be reaching out to the vendors mentioned above to learn more about what it is that they are doing with their marketing & sales motions that is having such a noticeable impact on IT decisions.